maddison-wells/recipebook/README.md

 # Update Logs

+## Tuesday 26th March

+Working on the frontend end functionality, having issues with the ingredients and method section working.
+I was able to make it so that each ingredient is its own `<li>` when seperated by a comma but it seems to max out after too many entries, I think this is the same issue as the method too which is a `String`

+Regardless, still happy with the progress I've made.

 ## Monday 25th March

 Started to add styling to recipe cards and think a little more about UX, including adding conditional rendering.
 Hoping to complete the add page tomorrow and start to build out the data entries a bit more.